-There have been cases reported where for some users, Settings app in Windows 10 or the Change PC Settings option will not open in Windows 8.1 or Windows 8.
-Here are a few troubleshooting steps you may want to try and see if something helps you.
+There have been cases reported where the Settings app in Windows 11 or Windows 10 does not work for some users.
+Here are a few troubleshooting steps you may want to try to see if something helps you.

-If the Windows 10 Settings app is not opening, not working or does not launch, then one of these suggestions is sure to help you:
+If the Windows Settings app is not opening, not working, or freezes, or does not launch, then one of these suggestions is sure to help you:

 - Reset the Settings app